East Prussia: Expulsion of Germans from East Prussia after World War II

 Shortly after the end of the war in May 1945, Germans who had fled in early 1945 tried to return to their homes in East Prussia.
 An estimated number of 800,000 Germans were living in East Prussia during the summer of 1945.
-Many more were prevented from returning, and the German population of East Prussia was almost completely expelled by the communist regimes.
-During the war and for some time thereafter 45 camps were established for about 200,000-250,000 forced labourers, the vast majority of whom were deported to the Soviet Union, including the Gulag camp system.
+Many more were prevented from returning, and the German population of East Prussia was almost completely expelled by the Communist regimes of the Soviet Union and the People's Republic of Poland.
+During the war and for some time thereafter 45 camps were established for about 200,000–250,000 forced labourers, the vast majority of whom were deported to the interior of the newly proclaimed Kaliningrad Oblast, including the Gulag camp system.
 The largest camp with about 48,000 inmates was established at Deutsch Eylau (Iława).
 Orphaned children who were left behind in the zone occupied by the Soviet Union were referred to as Wolf children.

 Southern East Prussia to Poland

 Representatives of the Polish government officially took over the civilian administration of the southern part of East Prussia on 23 May 1945.
 Subsequently, Polish expatriates from Polish lands annexed by the Soviet Union as well as Ukrainians and Lemkos from southern Poland, expelled in Operation Vistula, were settled in the area, initially organised as the Masurian District, later replaced by the Olsztyn Voivodeship in 1947, with a few counties incorporated into Białystok Voivodeship and to Gdańsk Voivodeship.
 The latter counted in 1950 689,000 inhabitants, 22.6% of them coming from areas annexed by the Soviet Union, 10% Ukrainians, and 18.5% of them pre-war inhabitants.
 It was dissolved in 1975 to form three smaller units: a much smaller homonymous Olsztyn Voivodeship, the bulk of Elbląg Voivodeship and a significant part of the Suwałki Voivodeship.

 The remaining pre-war population was treated as Germanized Poles and a policy of re-Polonization was pursued throughout the country Most of these "Autochthons" chose to emigrate to West Germany from the 1950s through 1980s (between 1970 and 1988 55,227 persons from Warmia and Masuria moved to Western Germany).
-Local toponyms were Polonised by the Polish Commission for the Determination of Place Names.
+Local toponyms were Polonised by the Polish Commission for the Determination of Place Names, though in most cases it was a restoration of historic Polish names.